Noch €100,00 until free shipping

 9. Fehmarn: From Heiligenhafen to Burg

-Your tour starts in Heiligenhafen and takes you over the impressive Fehmarnsund Bridge, offering sweeping views of the Baltic Sea.
-From there, you'll cycle through quiet villages and expansive landscapes typical of the island.
-The route ends in the island's capital, Burg auf Fehmarn, where you can take a leisurely stroll through the town.
-This is a relaxing tour with plenty of opportunities for stops with your dog.
+Your tour starts in Heiligenhafen and takes you across the impressive Fehmarnsund Bridge, offering sweeping views of the Baltic Sea.
+From there, you'll cycle through tranquil villages and the expansive landscapes typical of the island.
+The route ends in Burg auf Fehmarn, the island's main town, where a leisurely stroll through the town is highly recommended.
+A relaxed tour with plenty of opportunities for breaks with your dog.

 Starting point: Heiligenhafen